AbdelrahmanElprince/Quotes/README.md

 ## Quotes
-Quotes is website which you can read positive everydays.
+Quotes is website which you can read positive Quotes everydays.
 ## Installation
 using html,css,bootstrap5 and JavaScript.